 As people with a rare bleeding disorder, many in our community already share a lot in common.
 You sometimes feel different, left out, or unheard.
 Having a bleeding disorder has probably caused unique challenges or situations in your life that people outside of our community may struggle to understand.
 We want to help you speak up and share your story.

-A Sneak Peak at the Stories…
+A Look Back at the Stories…